Information for Faculty

-- Administrative Support: DSI will coordinate the student application process from start to finish.
-Students will apply to your project through a DSI-managed application portal.
-DSI will organize the logistics of the student interviews, including communicating with the applicants and supporting their onboarding process.
+- Administrative Support: Students will apply to your project through a DSI-managed application portal.
+DSI will organize the logistics of the student interviews; including communication with the applicants, and support their onboarding process.

 - Funding for Students: DSI will provide up to five (5), $3,000 stipends to help cover student living expenses.
 An additional five projects will be selected where the PIs have funding in place, but would like support in the selection process and to access a wide array of skilled students.

 Mar.
 11 – Mar.
 22

 - The proposal selection and interview process is conducted the semester prior to the research project start date.
 Students will commence research on selected projects at the beginning of the next term.
 Please note that the research assigned to students should be easily completed within that term.
 If you need a student immediately, please consider submitting your project through the Campus Connections program.